 There are also ways to reduce your reaction to the stings.
 Experts recommend scraping off the stingers instead of pulling them out.
 Pulling out a stinger, with your fingernails or tweezers, will only force more venom into your skin, worsening the reaction.

 Entomologists in Puerto Rico have been studying these bees since they were first detected in 1994.
 Studies have shown that the Puerto Rican Africanized honeybees have lost some of their aggressive nature over the years.

-The studies also revealed that the killer bees attacked in fewer numbers, were slower to sting, and did so less frequently.
+The studies also revealed that the killer bees attacked in fewer numbers were slower to sting, and did so less frequently.
 Puerto Rican beekeepers use local Africanized honeybees with no reports of aggressive behavior.

 Entomologists suggest that the island environment is what makes the killer bees less aggressive.
-In Puerto Rico, there is an abundance of resources and less natural enemies to the bees, therefore, they become less defensive.
+In Puerto Rico, there is an abundance of resources and fewer natural enemies to the bees, therefore, they become less defensive.

 In other parts of the world, people aren’t as lucky though.
 Killer bees were first seen in the US, in southern Texas in 1990.
 They have since traveled, reaching Arizona in 1993 and California in 1995.

 As scary as the killer bee may seem, they usually send out a warning before attacking.
 When they detect a person, or animal, closing in on the hive, the attackers might bump the intruder.

 The bumping usually happens without stings, but in some instances they do sting.
 If you do not retreat after the warning, you most likely will be attacked.